djiesr/timer_ha_dashboard/README.md

 If you didn't configure packages file before, follow these steps:

-Add these lines in your configuration.yaml.
+1. Add these lines in your configuration.yaml.
 If you already have a line "homeassistant:", just copy the "packages" line.

-homeassistant:
+> homeassistant: <BR>
-  packages: !include_dir_named packages/
+> &nbsp;&nbsp;packages: !include_dir_named packages/

-Create the "packages" folder in your "config" folder in Home Assistant.
+2. Create the "packages" folder in your "config" folder in Home Assistant.
-Download or copy the hq_open_data.yaml file in your "HA"/config/packages/ folder.
+3. Download or copy the timer_entity.yaml file in your "HA"/config/packages/ folder.
-Reboot HA
+4. Reboot HA

 # Set the package for your entity
 For this package, you must replace "switch.cuisine" with the ID of the device you want to control.